Table of Contents[Hide][Show]

 It also showed that only 25% of the products were ranked as “low in potentially hazardous ingredients.”

 To be clear, EWG is not the ultimate decision-making tool for you.
 It doesn’t contain everything related to non-toxic makeup, such as non-nano zinc oxide.

 It’s still a fantastic platform to teach you how to choose safe non-toxic makeup though.
 When in doubt about the claims of natural makeup brands, use it.

 Clean Beauty Products We Recommend

 While it may feel at this point that there is nothing safe left that you can use, fret not!

 There are more and more companies making changes.
 They are producing safe, trustworthy cosmetics and other products that are good for you and good for the earth.

 There are many smaller “green beauty” companies and brands that sell beauty products that are free of preservatives and synthetic fragrances.
 They are also making cosmetics that are gluten free, filler free, non-GMO, and vegan.
 Best of all, more and more of these companies (large and small) are cruelty-free, which means they don’t test their products on animals.

 Check out this company we love called Anne Marie Skincare.
 They are making honest cosmetics that are truly natural, and they also offer sample kits of their products.

-You can be armed with good knowledge about what you don’t want.
-You can make great decisions about what you do want!
+Arm yourself with knowledge about what you don’t want so you can make great decisions about what you do want!